playphil/amazon-ecs-fargate-workshop-dev-ops-data/labs/fargate-dev-workshop/README.md

 This stack will deploy the VPC, ECS Cluster, Load Balancer, and AutoScaling groups.

-When the stack has finished deploying it should display the output of the load balancers url.
+When the stack has finished deploying it should display the output of the load balancers url similar to:

     ecs-inf-test.lburl = ecs-i-loadb-11111111-11111111.us-west-2.elb.amazonaws.com